-The Company's ability to execute on its existing sales contracts depend on a number of factors.
-These risks include, without limitation: (i) the ability of the Company's customers to satisfy conditions necessary for the advancement of the underlying projects; (ii) the Company's ability to sustain working capital necessary to enable it to perform its obligations under these supply contracts; (iii) the Company's ability to secure the necessary fabrication and supply of components from its suppliers and contract manufacturers at anticipated or budgeted costs; (iv) global supply chain issues; and (v) the other risks described in this MD&A. Any of these risks could impact project cost, the ability to ultimately achieve the revenue projected to be earned from these projects or result in a delay in achieving these revenues.
+The Company's ability to execute on its existing sales contracts depend on a number of factors subject to certain risks.
+These risks include, without limitation: (i) the ability of the Company's customers to satisfy conditions necessary for the advancement of the underlying projects, (ii) the Company's ability to sustain sufficient working capital necessary to enable it to perform its obligations under these supply contracts, (iii) the Company's ability to secure the necessary fabrication and supply of components from its suppliers and contract manufacturers at anticipated or budgeted costs, (iv) global supply chain issues, (v) regulatory risks relating to international trade including the imposition of tariffs and similar duties, and (vi) the other risks described in this AIF.
+Any of these risks could impact project costs as well as the ability to achieve the revenue projected to be earned from these projects or delay the achievement of such revenues.

-Managing and developing relationships with customers
+Managing and Developing Relationships with Customers

 The success of the Company's business and the Company's ability to secure new sales contracts depends on its ability to develop relationships with customers who will integrate the Company's biogas upgrading systems into their own projects and on the Company's ability to continue to research, develop and design new biogas upgrading systems to meet customer needs.
 The ability of the Company to sell its products into its target markets depends to a significant extent upon the Company maintaining sales and service capabilities in those markets.
-There can be no assurance that the Company will be able to maintain all its current customer relationships, that any existing customers will provide repeat orders, that the Company will be able to secure new future customers or that all future customer relationships that the Company enters into will result in profitable sales.
+There can be no assurance that the Company will be able to maintain all of its current customer relationships, that any existing customers will provide repeat orders, that the Company will be able to secure new future customers or that any future customer relationships that the Company enters into will result in profitable sales.

-Managing relationships with suppliers
+Managing Relationships with Suppliers